igorskh/ios-screen-recording-ocr/README.md

 ![EAST Text Detection example](screenshots/east.png)
 ![EAST Text Detection example 2](screenshots/east1.png)

 However, I have later realised that using this libraries for this case is too overwhelming and processing takes some time.
-While doing experiments with image pre-processing, I have noticed that text can be transofrmed into filled rectangles:
+While doing experiments with image pre-processing, I have noticed that text can be transofrmed into filled rectangles.
+On the other hand it makes easier to distinguish it from the background and applying OpenCV we can detect now contours of those areas.

 ![Contours preprocessing](screenshots/preprocessing.png)

-On the other hand it makes easier to distinguish it from the background and applying OpenCV we can detect now contours of those areas.

 ![Contours result](screenshots/contours.png)

 Pre-processing of the original image affects the result a lot, but preparing image for contour detection is much easier task than for text detection: